mahimrahman/MonHeure-Mobile-App/README.md

 - **Responsive Design**: Works seamlessly on all screen sizes and orientations
 - **Consistent Typography**: `text-lg` classes for uniform text sizing
 - **Safe Area Support**: Uses `SafeAreaView` and `SafeAreaProvider` for proper layout on all devices
+- **Dark Mode Ready**: All UI elements and backgrounds adapt to dark mode for a seamless experience

 ### 🦾 Accessibility & Native Feel
 - **Accessible Touch Targets**: All buttons and interactive elements have at least 44x44pt tap area